 “I define intuition as the subtle knowing without ever having any idea why you know it,” says Sophy Burnham, bestselling author of The Art of Intuition.
 “It’s different from thinking, it’s different from logic or analysis … It’s a knowing without knowing.”

 Our intuition is always there, whether we’re aware of it or not.
-Some people are clearly more intuitive than others, while people like myself practice to develop and grow our psychic capabilities… and then there are the psychic superheroes!
+Some people are clearly more intuitive than others, while people like me practice to develop and grow our psychic capabilities… and then there are the psychic superheroes!

 As a highly intuitive person, I don’t miss much.
 I observe everything.
 One of my observations points to the fact that the most intuitive people on the planet, whether they are aware of it or not, are emergency responders by occupation.
 These highly intuitive people include emergency room nurses, EMTs, fire fighters, police officers… And the irony is, the majority of them would not label themselves as psychic or highly intuitive.
 They just are.

-Our culture reveres highly spiritual people and consider them to be more psychic.
+Our culture reveres highly spiritual people and considers them to be more psychic.
 And yes, people who meditate and pray are mindful and able to direct their thoughts, which does nurture their intuitions.
-But the psychic rubber meets the road when people are put in emergency situations, not when they are sitting in lotus position.
+But the psychic rubber meets the road when people are put in emergency situations, not when they are sitting in the lotus position.
 That is when the sympathetic nervous system (fight or flight) kicks in and shuts most people down.

 Who’s got the psychic goods?

-I remember watching COPS on TV years ago and always being impressed with the police officer who pulled over the guy with the broken tail light because he had a “hunch” about the driver – only to find him armed, dangerous, wanted or with a trunk full of drugs.
+I remember watching COPS on TV years ago and always being impressed with the police officer who pulled over the guy with the broken tail light because he had a “hunch” about the driver, only to find him armed, dangerous, wanted, or with a trunk full of drugs.
 This happens all the time.
 And I don’t know a cop who can’t spot a liar in .01 seconds.
 I believe they are so accustomed to the energy of lying that they recognize it instantly.

 Thank you, psychic superheroes!